lucasscharenbroch/personal-site/content/projects/rs-paint.md

 - also gotta use glib and gio and all that
 - there's a push to use ".ui" files and css and all that - to work around it, it's a bit ugly
 - sometimes figuring out how to do super low-level stuff in gtk is odd (requries those other libs, often doing runtime and pointer stuff)

+## Retrospective

+- a project I've wanted to do a long time
+- took a long time, was fulfilling - the duality
+- frontier of viability